smarthome-go/homescript/README.md

 ### Type Conversion
 #### Parse to Number
-Sometimes, for example when processing arguments, it is required to parse a string value to a number For this, the `num` function should be used.
+Sometimes, for example when processing arguments. it is required to parse a string value to a number For this, the `num` function should be used.
 The function requires one argument of type string which will then be used to attempt the type conversion If the function's input can not be parsed to a number, an error is thrown